General Questions

 Water availability is crucial for newly planted trees.
 Water can increase the trees’ resilience to transplant shock.
 Tree planting in the summer is typically avoided as there tends to be very low availability of water due to heat waves and low precipitation.

-Visit our interactive dashboard to see our planting progress.
+Visit our Interactive Dashboard to see our planting progress.

 Forêt Capitale Forest has modeled our afforestation plan largely on the basis of continual monitoring and maintenance.
 Regular monitoring and management after trees have been planted encourages tree growth, tree survival and overall forest health.